mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 **Components:** V, S, M (a Musical Instrument worth 1+ GP)\
 **Duration:** Instantaneous

 You call the natural forces of the universe to your aid, summoning a mote of elemental energy from a distant realm and throwing it at a creature you can see within range.
-The target makes a Dexterity saving throw, taking damage and undergoing a secondary effect based on the plane of existence from which the mote originates on a failed save (you pick each time you cast this spell).
+The target makes a Dexterity saving throw.
+On a failed save, the target takes damage and is subjected to a secondary effect based on the plane of existence from which the mote originates (you pick each time you cast this spell).
 On a successful save, it takes half the damage only and isn't subjected to the secondary effect.

 **Cloak of Night (Lower Planes).** The target takes 2d6 Necrotic damage and has Disadvantage on Wisdom saving throws until the end of its next turn.